Scotland bans bargain-basement booze in public health move

 "All of the evidence says that minimum unit pricing will reduce deaths from alcohol-related illnesses, reduce hospital admissions and generally reduce the damage that alcohol misuse does to our society," she said.

-A measure public health advocates call a watershed moment has been a long time coming.
+The measure, which public health advocates call a watershed moment, has been a long time coming.

 Scottish lawmakers approved minimum pricing in 2012, but it was delayed for six years by legal challenges from the Scotch Whisky Association, which argued the move unfairly hit responsible drinkers on low incomes